 “You can drop your bags off and walk around the grounds if you want,” said Chris.
 “There’s a cafeteria right behind this building in case you’re hungry.
 Or you could just unpack and rest.
 Basically you have some free time until the End-of-Day-Group-Session, which is at 5pm.
 I will bring you some linens for your bed and some more paperwork that you need to fill out.”

-Yet I used some diplomacy instead and leaned in toward Chris and said in a confidential tone, “Chris, I’m not sure if you’re familiar with my case yet, but if you check my application or chart or whatever, I think you will see that I have definitely been placed in the wrong room.
+Yet I used some diplomacy paired with reasonable-sounding language instead and leaned in toward Chris and said in a confidential tone, “Chris, I’m not sure if you’re familiar with my case yet, but if you check my application or chart or whatever, I think you will see that I have definitely been placed in the wrong room.
 Can you check my chart to verify where I should be?
 I’m sure it’s just a mistake, but I really need to change rooms as soon as possible.
 If you just quickly check my chart I think it will explain everything.”